StetsenTech/stetsentech.github.io/_posts/2017-08-07-data-serialization-with-marshmallow.md

 ## What is Serialization

 Serialization is the process of converting an instance of an object into a data that can be stored in memory and/or a database.
-That data can then be use to recreate the object at another time as needed.
-The process isn't always an one to one translation, but it is close enough to represent the original state of the information.
+The act of serializing an object is called marshalling.
+That data can then be use to recreate the object as needed.
+When reversing serialization, it is called deserialization which means you use the stored data to reproduce an object so that it may be used again.
+And as before, the act of deserializing an object is called unmarshalling.
+The process isn't always direct translation, but it is close enough to represent the original state of the information.

-When reversing the process of serialization, it is called deserialization.
-You use stored data to reproduce an object so that it may be used again.

 ## What is Marshmallow